zhengsz123/travelBud/README.md

 1. Fill up the unit-db.template and change the env param as per needed for Unit Env or prod-db.template for production env.

-2. Rename the unit-db.template to unit-db.properties or prod-db.template to prod-db.template.
+2. Rename the unit-db.template to unit-db.properties or prod-db.template to prod-db.properties.

 ```
 mvn compile -Dspring.profiles.active=unit